What to do after receiving a foraminal stenosis diagnosis

-- Bone spurs – These smooth excess growths can impinge upon spinal nerves.
+- Bone spurs, which are smooth excess growths that can compress spinal nerves.

-- Herniated or bulging discs – Degenerative disc disease and the natural degradation of the intervertebral discs over time can exert pressure on spinal nerves as the discs bulge or even burst open.
+- Herniated or bulging discs, as degenerative disc disease.
+The natural deterioration of the spinal discs over time can exert pressure on spinal nerves when the discs bulge or even burst open.

-- Spinal arthritis – Degeneration of spinal joints (facet joints) can also lead to foraminal stenosis.
+- Spinal arthritis, which is the degeneration of spinal joints (facet joints) that can lead to foraminal stenosis.

 Foraminal stenosis symptoms

 Suffering from the compression related to foraminal stenosis can greatly impact your ability to enjoy daily activities.
 Some of the most commonly associated symptoms include:

 - Inability to walk or stand for long periods

 Before looking into surgical options, it is important to look into the conservative treatments available to you.
 We often recommend patients suffering from foraminal stenosis to try treatments such as physical therapy, pain medications and chiropractic visits before moving forward with surgical options.
 For many patients, these conservative treatments are successful in treating and managing their pain and symptoms.